 - 1. Significant Riparian Corridors are defined using the safe harbor process described under OAR 660-023-0090(5). - 2.
-The Comprehensive Plan specifies the Umatilla River and Stage Gulch Ditch as fish-bearing streams. - 3.
-Along Stage Gulch Ditch, the riparian corridor boundary shall be 50 feet from the top of bank, except as identified below. - 4.
-Along the Umatilla River, the riparian corridor boundary shall be 75 feet upland from the top of each bank, except as identified below. - 5.
-For all other wetland areas identified on the Statewide Wetlands Inventory map, the protection area shall be 50 feet from the upland edge of the wetland. - 6.
-Where the riparian corridor includes all or portions of a significant wetland, the standard distance to the riparian corridor boundary shall be measured from and include the upland edge of the wetland. - 7.
+The Comprehensive Plan specifies the Umatilla River as a fish-bearing stream. - 3.
+Along the Umatilla River, the riparian corridor boundary shall be 75 feet upland from the top of each bank, except as identified below. - 4.
+For all other wetland areas identified on the Statewide Wetlands Inventory map, the protection area shall be 50 feet from the upland edge of the wetland. - 5.
+Where the riparian corridor includes all or portions of a significant wetland, the standard distance to the riparian corridor boundary shall be measured from and include the upland edge of the wetland. - 6.
 Except around inventoried wetlands, the measurement of distance to the riparian corridor boundary shall be from the top of the bank.
 The measurement shall be a slope distance.
 In areas where the top of each bank is not clearly defined, the riparian corridor boundary shall be measured from the ordinary high-water level, or the line of non-aquatic vegetation, whichever is most landward.
 In areas where the predominant terrain consists of steep cliffs, the distance to the corridor boundary shall be measured as a horizontal distance until the top of the cliff is reached, and as a slope distance from that point.